Hives are Common Among Patients with Hashimoto’s

 - Inflamed, red, raised patches of skin.

-- You will almost always experience swelling at the area and/or swelling in other areas of your body (lips and face are common).
+- You will almost always experience swelling in the area and/or swelling in other areas of your body (lips and face are common).

 - Pain and itchiness where the inflamed skin is.